 The Multi-USIM UE includes the support of individual features for Connection Release, Paging Cause Indication for Voice Service, Reject Paging Request and Paging Restriction as specified in clause 5.4.4a.

+The network shall not indicate support for any Multi-USIM feature as part of the Emergency Registration procedure.

 A Multi-USIM UE shall use a separate PEI for each USIM when it registers to the network.